ronilaukkarinen/mastodon-bird-ui/README.md

 ## Why would anyone want Mastodon to look like Twitter?

 Because you can?
-Let's face it, we're kinda used to it, Mastodon already resembles Twitter.
+Let's face it, we're kinda used to it, Mastodon already resembles the birdsite.
 Twitter UI is not bad, it's just that it's not for everyone.
-Twitter made some bad choices with the new UI for example with the typography, so in a sense I wanted to see if I could make Mastodon look **like Twitter, but better**.
+Twitter (in my opinion) made some bad choices with the new UI for example with the typography, so in a sense I wanted to see if I could make Mastodon look **like Twitter, but better**.

 This is why I have defaulted Mastodon deep purple colors in this "theme", if you will.
-If you really want the vanilla Twitter-look, please modify the colors yourself.
+If you really want the vanilla birdsite-look, please modify the colors yourself.
 Or go to the hellsite if you really love it so much.

 ## [Live demo on mementomori.social](https://mementomori.social)